-\xhdr{Chess as a Model Domain} Our study requires a series of models of monotonically increasing strength that coherently captures the progression of competence, allowing us to identify transition points where specific problems shift from unsolvable to solvable.
-Game-playing, especially chess, is an ideal model domain for this setting for the following reasons.
-Chess has a massive and diverse human player base with a standard metric for evaluating competence---the Elo rating \citep{elo1978rating}.
-Chess is also well-studied in the AI literature, with a range of strong models and a massive database of human and computer games with extensive metadata.
-Thus, we focus our analysis on the acquisition of chess proficiency, with additional results in the mathematical reasoning domain.
+In this section, we take a closer look at transitional problems from an \emph{intra-model series}.
+In addition to a variety of inter-model series, the previous section evaluates an intra-model series constructed by in-context learning.
+However, in-context learning is typically an artifact of pre-training, and on many tasks, does not lead to consistent or monotonic improvement with increasing adaptation.
+In contrast, some models are explicitly optimized to modulate their response based on context, providing a more robust and consistent difference in strength across the series.
+One domain where this is the case is \emph{game-playing}, especially chess, where ML models match the performance of humans at various tiers of competence to emulate competitive sparring partners.
+To study curricula with transitional problems with such an \emph{intra-model} series, we thus conduct experiments in the \emph{chess} domain.

-\xhdr{Choosing a Chess Model} Our analysis requires a model series that can play chess at multiple levels of competence and be trained to improve.
-Although traditional chess engines such as Stockfish \citep{stockfish} and AlphaZero \citep{silver2017mastering} can vary their search depth to weaken play from superhuman levels, this adaptation is not well parameterized and cannot be controlled to study curriculum learning with transitional problems.
-Therefore, we use Maia-2~\citep{tang2024maia2}, a state-of-the-art chess foundation model that can mimic human-level chess at various levels of competence.
+\xhdr{Chess as a Model Domain} Traditional chess engines such as Stockfish \citep{stockfish} and AlphaZero \citep{silver2017mastering} can vary their `thinking' (search depth) to weaken play from superhuman levels, but this reduction is not well-calibrated and the models cannot then improve by training on chess games.
+Instead, we use Maia-2~\citep{tang2024maia2}, a state-of-the-art chess foundation model that can mimic human-level chess at various levels of competence.